 You’ve identified the what, who, and why of your email newsletter; now it’s time to determine the how.

-Think about the best way to present information to your specific audience; using emojis and GIFs to announce someone is taking a bereavement leave might not appear very sensitive!
+Think about the best way to present information to your specific audience; using emojis and animated GIFs in emails to announce someone is taking a bereavement leave might not appear very sensitive.

 In our example scenario, you know: